When kids mean business

 - Inspiration for Maker Kids: stories of kidpreneurs and 33 business ideas to jump-start their launch.

-- 10 Steps to Market Success: we share all the lessons we’ve learned that make your market experiences as productive and happy as possible.
+- 10 Steps to Market Success: we share all the lessons we’ve learned that make your physical market experiences as productive and happy as possible.